Earning an Ed.D. in Colorado: What to Know

 - Colorado Association of Financial Aid Administrators (CAFAA): CAFAA is a non-profit organization representing individuals within the financial aid industry—from public and private school officials to lenders and student service organizations.

-- Colorado Association of Latino/a Administration and Superintendents (CO-ALAS): CO-ALAS is a professional education association that advocates for aspiring and current Latino/a administrators and educational leaders in Colorado.
+- Colorado Association of Latino Administrators and Superintendents (CO-ALAS): CO-ALAS is a professional education association that advocates for aspiring and current Latino/a administrators and educational leaders in Colorado.

 - Colorado Association of School Boards (CASB): CASB represents 1,000+ school board members and superintendents in Colorado.